-Lymph nodes are critical parts of the immune system, filtering foreign substances from the body, and storing white blood cells, called lymphocytes, that are ready to fight disease and infections.
+Lymph nodes are critical parts of the immune system.
+They filter foreign substances from the body and store white blood cells, called lymphocytes.
+Lymphocytes fight disease and infections.

-You have hundreds of small bean-shaped lymph nodes throughout the body, including the:
+You have hundreds of small bean-shaped lymph nodes throughout the body, including in your:

 A lymph node in the armpit that’s only slightly enlarged may be difficult to see, but you may be able to feel it with your fingers.
 A serious infection or other condition may cause one or more nodes to swell enough that you can see a lump under your skin.

 Keep in mind that the armpit contains many nodes, so swelling could occur in the front, center, or back of the armpit, as well as along part of the upper arm near the armpit.